Undergraduate Learning Community

 - Meet only once per week, Thursdays from 4:30 - 6:00 p.m.;

 - Food and fun in an intimate seminar setting!

 **Apply online to join the Spring 2014 Learning Community or download the application in MS Word or PDF.**

-The IRW Learning Community is supported by the Office of the Vice President for Undergraduate Education.
+The IRW Learning Community is supported by the Division of Student Affairs, Office of Residence Life.